-- Calls me to something for which I’m unqualified.
-Four fishermen became evangelists and teachers.
-One was a tax collector.
-The calling is always God-sized because no skill set can achieve supernatural results.
+Jesus calls me to something for which I’m unqualified.
+Peter, and three other fishermen, became evangelists and teachers.
+My calling will always be God-sized because no skill set can achieve supernatural results.

-- Requires of me a good faith effort, not perfection.
-As Kevin DeYoung reminded an audience recently, Jesus is aware of my present maturation level and is pleased with my best at whatever stage I am in my journey.
-He is my encourager, no longer my judge.
+Jesus requires good faith effort, not perfection.
+As Kevin DeYoung reminded an audience I was part of, Jesus is pleased with our best at whatever stage we are in our journey.
+Jesus was Peter’s encourager, offering him a stunning second chance.

-- Extends mercy before I sin.
+Jesus extends mercy before the sin.
 Jesus told Peter that he would deny him three times.
-When Peter was visibly shaken, Jesus told him not to be worried and upset but to believe God.
-There was mercy before the sin.
-He didn’t tell Peter the specifics of how he would deny him nor did He didn’t show him how to avoid it.
-I am forgiven in the past, in the present, and in the future.
-I’m justified and there is abundant mercy.
+When Peter was visibly shaken, Jesus told him not to be worried but to believe God.
+There was mercy before he sinned.
+I learn from that story that I am forgiven in the past, in the present, and in the future.

-Though the way is treacherous, I am never disconnected from You.
-Just as you lived in unity with Your Father, you offer me the same connection.
+Just as your relationship with Peter was unshaken, you offer me this same kind of connection.
 Disciple me – all the way home.
 Amen